 I will be honest with you, at first I didn’t even think that Myanmar has beaches worth mentioning.
 And I didn’t consider visiting them at first.
 However, as I was very wrong, the most popular and the best known beach in Myanmar called Ngapali was one of the best beaches we visited in Southeast Asia.
 Thanks to a lovely girl sitting next to me in the plane to Yangon I found out about that.
 Ok, and Nico (aka the guide) mentioned something at some point but I didn’t really paid attention.

 This beach is located in Rakhine State, Western Myanmar.
 Ngapali Beach is a long stretch of 3 km pure white sand fringed by long palm trees with the clear waters of the Bay of Bengal.
 If you like a quiet beach holiday, Ngapali is the place.
 The name Ngapali doesn’t have any particular meaning, but legend has it, that it comes from a homesick Italian living there for many years and reminiscing about his hometown Napoli.
-After seeing the beach I’m not sure how some would want to return to Napoli.
+After seeing the beach I’m not sure how someone would want to return to Napoli.

 Ngapali Beach is the perfect place to relax without any bars around and barely any nightlife.
 Only a few cute local women are walking around and asking if you want to buy fresh fruits.
 Just to point out, if you don’t want anything, they will smile and leave you alone.
 And, if you do buy something they will give a gift on top of it.
 There are few local souvenirs shops around.
 If you see a girl named Tuh, say hi.
 She makes really beautiful jewellery.
 I got like 10 bracelets and other things.